LEImDL/PythonValidGen/README.md

 }
 ````

-For example, for an optional timestamp (with an hour, minute and seconds):
+3. For an optional *timestamp* (with an hour, minutes and seconds):

 ````json
 {
   "name":"portrait_capture_date",